 About Natural Encounters

-A journey through Natural Encounters is like an adventure through an entire continent: see animals from the river’s edge, rainforest canopy, desert, and coral reef, all under one air-conditioned roof!
+A journey through Carruth Natural Encounters is like an adventure through an entire continent: see animals from the river’s edge, rainforest canopy, desert, and coral reef, all under one air-conditioned roof!
 Tree branches stretch out over pathways, waterfalls cascade into pools, and animal meet you at every turn.
 Come nose to nose with some of the world’s most endangered animals as you experience animals up close through large glass viewing panes.
 You can even crawl right into a see-through tunnel to view piranhas inside their exhibit!
 As you leave the building, watch meerkats peek out of their burrows while their sentry watches for predators as medical center helicopters fly overhead (they look a little like hawks to meerkats!).

 Behind the Scenes